dialup-bbs/OA308D/README.md

 Based on detailed schematic as presented in Linear Technology datasheet.
 Transistor component reference numbers are the same.

 This is an untested work in progress.
+Any corrections, feedback, comments or recommendations are highly encouraged.

 This project is influenced in every way, shape and form by MostlyDIYrf/K7TFC's OA741D.